cubeguerrero/docker-basic-optimisation/README.md

     docker image build --tag yahoo:v2 .
     ```
     ![v2](docs/v2.png)
     There's a slight difference between the first and second builds.
 Docker is actually caching instructions that haven't change since the last build.
-This is important to notice since this could save extra time when building images in production.
+This is important since this could save extra time when building images in production.

     Even though the last instruction `CMD ["node", "/app/index.js"]` did not change, Docker didn't use the cached data.
 This is because when the Docker detected the change at the `COPY index.js /app/index.js`, any instructions below it is rebuilt as well.
 4. Now, delete the `Dockerfile` and make a copy of the `Dockerfile_optimized` and build the image again.